 Portland General Holdings, Inc. - in Bankruptcy - On June 27, 2003, PGH, a wholly owned subsidiary of Enron located in Portland, filed to initiate bankruptcy proceedings under the federal Bankruptcy Code.
 The PGH filing has been procedurally consolidated with the Enron bankruptcy proceeding.
 No PGH subsidiaries are included in the bankruptcy filing.
-At June 30, 2004, PGE had outstanding accounts receivable from PGH of \$5 million, comprised of \$4 million related to employee benefit plans and \$1 million for employee and other corporate governance services.
+At September 30, 2004, PGE had outstanding accounts receivable from PGH of \$5 million, comprised of \$4 million related to employee benefit plans and \$1 million for employee and other corporate governance services.
 During 2003, PGE submitted proofs of claim to the Bankruptcy Court for approximately \$5 million for employee benefit and corporate governance services.
 Based on management's assessment of the realizability of the receivable from PGH, a reserve of \$2 million was established in December 2002.
 In June 2004, PGE reduced the reserve by \$1 million based on management's current assessment.
 PGE will continue to assess the collectibility of this receivable.

-PGH II, Inc. and its Subsidiaries - not in Bankruptcy. - PGH II, Inc. (PGH II), a wholly owned subsidiary of PGH, is the parent company of various subsidiaries that receive services from PGE.
+PGH II, Inc. and its Subsidiaries - not in Bankruptcy - PGH II, Inc. (PGH II), a wholly owned subsidiary of PGH, is the parent company of various subsidiaries that receive services from PGE.
 PGH II and its subsidiaries are not part of Enron's or PGH's bankruptcy proceedings.
 PGH II subsidiaries include Portland General Distribution, LLC (PGDC), a telecommunications company, Microclimates, Inc., a project management company, and Portland Energy Solutions Company, LLC (PES), which provided cooling services to buildings in downtown Portland, Oregon.

-As of June 30, 2004, PGE had outstanding accounts receivable from PGDC of \$1 million for employee and other corporate governance services.
-PGDC is in the process of selling substantially all of its assets to an unrelated third party.
-Based on management's assessment of the realizability of the receivable from PGDC, a reserve of about \$1 million was established in June 2004.
-PGE will continue to assess the collectibility of this receivable.

 In April 2004, PES sold substantially all of its assets to an unrelated third party.
 The proceeds from the sale were used to repay all amounts PES owed to PGE.
+For the first nine months of 2004, PGE billed PGH II and its subsidiaries \$1 million for employee and other corporate governance services.

+As of September 30, 2004, PGE had outstanding accounts receivable from PGDC of \$1.2 million for employee and other corporate governance services, offset by an approximate \$0.9 million uncollectible reserve.
+In September 2004, PGDC sold substantially all of its assets to an unrelated third party.
+The proceeds from the sale are expected to repay the unreserved amounts that PGDC owes to PGE.